tablets and oral suspension

 Immediately telephone your doctor or Poisons Information Centre (telephone in Australia – 13 11 26: in New Zealand – 0800 POISONS or 0800 764 766) for advice if you think that you or anyone else may have taken too much Zithromax.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

-If you take too many tablets or too much oral suspension,
+If you take too many tablets or too much oral suspension, you may

 get an upset stomach, diarrhoea or skin rashes.